 —Tama Janowitz, author of Slaves of New York

 National Book Award nominee Beth Kephart wrote about White Elephants, too.

 On Slip of the Tongue

-The poet Lynn Levin reviewed my essay collection, Slip of the Tongue, for the Philadelphia Inquirer.
+The poet Lynn Levin reviewed Slip for the Philadelphia Inquirer.